m2ag-labs/m2ag-thing-installer/extras/motion/README.md

 Motion:

+This is currently out dated -- nginx is no longer installed.

 A helper to install motion on a Raspberry pi and configure nginx.
 Uses open source motion library to provide a camera feed.